-I have to tell you that receiving the following message put the biggest smile on my face.
+I have to tell you that receiving the message in today’s post put the biggest smile on my face.
 Induction cooking?
 Oh yes, I do know something about that!
 But I must confess that the prologue to Cathy’s question is what warmed my heart.

 That being said, my husband and I just purchased a home.
 The gas stove and microwave oven are 28 years old.
 Although they both still work, (I know, they don’t make them like this anymore) they look their age and I question the safety of the microwave.
-I was ready to purchase a mid-level free-standing gas range and looked back on your recommendations of the GE line.
+I was all ready to purchase a mid-level free-standing gas range.

 However, on a recent shopping trip we were introduced to electric induction ranges.
 Wow, was I impressed!
 The convenience and control of a gas stove top with the an easy-to-clean smooth top.
 This has totally confused my decision.
 Induction cooktops are still quite a bit more expensive, so it’s a big choice.
 The salesperson was unable to identify any drawbacks to these ranges at this time—other than the fact that we may have to purchase new cookware, which he said can be purchased for around $300 for an adequate set.